adr1enbe4udou1n/laravel-boilerplate/README.md

 1. Install dependencies with `yarn`
 2. Launch `yarn watch` for compiling assets and start browsersync

-> Note : If assets modified, don't forget to launch `yarn production` before deploy on each production environment.
+> Note : If assets modified, don't forget to launch `yarn prod` before deploy on each production environment.

 ### Permissions definitions

-Unlike other known project as [ENTRUST](https://github.com/Zizaco/entrust) or [laravel-permission](https://github.com/spatie/laravel-permission), which are well suited for generic roles/permissions, i preferred a more lite and integrated custom solution.
+Unlike other known project as [ENTRUST](https://github.com/Zizaco/entrust) or [laravel-permission](https://github.com/spatie/laravel-permission), which are very well suited for generic roles/permissions, i preferred a more lite and integrated custom solution.

-You will especially note that relations between roles and permissions are a bit different, while links between users and roles stay a classic many-to-many relationship.
-Instead of store all permissions into specific SQL table and link them with roles by a many-to-many relationship, these latter must be directly defined in a specific config file permissions.
-Roles just own only a list of permissions key names.
+The mainly difference is that instead of store all permissions into specific SQL table, there are directly defined in a specific config file permissions.
+SQL side, roles entities relies only to a list of permissions key names.

-Indeed i feel this approach even more logical for maintainability simply because permissions are hardly tied to the application with Laravel Authorization.
+Indeed i feel this approach better for maintainability simply because permissions are hardly tied to the application with Laravel Authorization.
 This is anyway the standard way in CMS as Drupal where each module have specific config permission file.
 Permissions should be only owned by developers.

 ### Note on Laravel Mix